vmware/container-service-extension/docs/cse3_0/KNOWN_ISSUES.md

-The workaround (More detail [HERE](https://github.com/kubernetes/kubernetes/issues/57709#issuecomment-355709778) is to create a **kubeadm** config file (no way to specify **listen-peer-urls** argument in command line), and modify the `kubeadm init` command in the CSE master script for the template of the cluster you are attempting to deploy.
+The workaround (More detail [HERE](https://github.com/kubernetes/kubernetes/issues/57709#issuecomment-355709778) is to create a **kubeadm** config file (no way to specify **listen-peer-urls** argument in command line), and modify the `kubeadm init` command in the CSE control plane script for the template of the cluster you are attempting to deploy.
-CSE master script is located at `~/.cse-scripts/<template name>_rev<template_revision>/scripts/mstr.sh`
+CSE control plane script is located at `~/.cse-scripts/<template name>_rev<template_revision>/scripts/mstr.sh`

 Change command from,